-At the tip-top of Crested Butte Mountain, at the pinnacle of the Red Lady Express lift, you’ll find a 20-target archery course that’s open all summer.
-It’s suitable for all levels and is scattered throughout the mountain in a one-and-a-half-mile loop that starts and ends at the lift.
+At the tip-top of Crested Butte Mountain, at the pinnacle of the Red Lady Express lift, you’ll find a 20-plus-target archery course that’s open all summer.
+It’s suitable for all levels and is scattered throughout the mountain in a one-mile-mile loop that starts and ends at the lift.
 Kids can join, too.
 The summer program offers archery lessons to kids 7 and older.

 Crested Butte is known for its great hunting, and this provides a way to tap into that culture, without having to pick up a gun—or to practice your target, if you are visiting to shoot.

 Guests can hop between the different historic drinking establishments of the town and learn stories about the Wild West and its saloons.
 A historian will be waiting at each bar to share the tales.

 Participants get a pint glass (to keep) that they can fill up with free drinks at the local bars.
 At each stop, they also get one playing card.
 At the final stop, the museum, participants throw down their hands.
 The best hand wins part of the pot.
-It’s like cowboy poker games, but without straight-shooters and spurs.Continue to 5 of 10 below.
+It’s like cowboy poker games, but without straight-shooters and spurs.

 Crested Butte offers some popular, family-friendly summer concert series.
 There are the Alpenglow concerts, a free outdoor show on Monday evenings, and the Live From Mt.
 CB series, which brings free, live music to the base of the mountain.
 Bring a blanket and relax to music under the sky.
 Check the calendars for the musical line-up.

 When in Crested Butte, you have to spend some time strolling down historic Elk Avenue.
 This colorful downtown is lined with old buildings, accented by a mountain view backdrop.
-Elk Avenue is where most of Crested Butte's action is, including the best restaurants, nightlife and locally-owned shops.
+Elk Avenue is where most of Crested Butte's action is located, including the best restaurants, nightlife and locally-owned shops.
 It's a great place to stop on your last day in town to pick up gifts and souvenirs to take back home.